ManageIQ/manageiq-documentation/managing_providers/_topics/editing_a_containers_provider.md

 7. Under **Endpoints** in the **Alerts** tab, configure the following for Prometheus alerting from the cluster.

+    **Note:** Prometheus alerts are not supported on Red Hat OpenShift Container Platform version 4.

       - **SSL**: Authenticate the provider securely using a trusted Certificate Authority.
 Select this option if the provider has a valid SSL certificate and it is signed by a trusted Certificate Authority.
 No further configuration is required for this option.

       - **SSL trusting custom CA**: Authenticate the provider with a self-signed certificate.
 For this option, copy your provider’s CA certificate to the **Trusted CA Certificates** box in PEM format.